10 Things You Never Knew About Horse Jockeys

 Legendary British Flat jockey Lester Piggott came out of retirement aged 54.
 Like American rider Bill Shoemaker, he partnered his final winner in the saddle at 58 years old.

-US Hall of Fame rider Mike Smith and Japan’s Yutaka Take are both still getting a leg up into their 50s.
+US Hall of Fame rider Mike Smith, Japan’s Yutaka Take, and Qipco Hall of Famer Frankie Dettori are all still getting a leg up into their 50s.

 10. Gender Equality Has A Long Way To Go